SanityLinux/Base/README.md

 As we are using pkgsrc for installed packages, Pür Linux will be placing all installed packages inside the /usr/local directory, similar to FreeBSD. /bin, /sbin, /etc, /usr/bin, and /usr/sbin will only be used for Base utilities.
 As such, some scripts (primarily python and perl scripts where other distros have the interpreters in /usr/bin) you download may require tweaking (We always suggest using the #!/usr/bin/env $shell shebang over hardcoded paths) to work on Pür Linux.

+## Contributing

+Please clone the branch of your choice and get to work!
+Branch it in your fork with the following naming conventions:
+$HEADBRANCH/${Feature/Bugfix/Versioning}/$Brief-Description.
+Example: CURRENT/Versioning/Update-GCC-5
+Open a pull request when you're ready from that branch against $HEADBRANCH and someone from the team will review it as soon as we can!
+If you have a commit-bit from us, please follow the same rules, however you can usually merge your own PRs.
+Please tag @RainbowHackerHorse for review if it's not urgent.

 ## FAQ